YK7188/YK_Lab/07-Firewall-Rules-Not-Appearing-On-Endpoint/README.md

 **Firewall rules deployed via Intune (MDM) are not always visible in the default rule view in `wf.msc` or standard PowerShell queries.**

-This is because:

-- MDM-managed firewall rules are stored in a separate policy store
-- They are not displayed in the same way as locally configured rules

 The rules can be verified using the following methods:

 - **Registry**